nsrau/azure-docs.it-it/articles/iot-suite/iot-suite-remote-monitoring-device-info.md

 <properties
- pageTitle="Metadati di informazioni sul dispositivo nella soluzione per il monitoraggio remoto | Microsoft Azure" description="Descrizione della soluzione preconfigurata per il monitoraggio remoto di Azure IoT e relativa architettura." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Device information metadata in the remote monitoring solution | Microsoft Azure" description="A description of the Azure IoT preconfigured solution remote monitoring and its architecture." services="" suite="iot-suite" documentationCenter=""